MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RemoterType** - Specifies the type of remoter (Trusted, untrusted, Win32webView, Trusted UDF, etc.) used to activate the add-in

 - **StoreType** - Origin of the app

+- **Tag**- Specifies where exactly the code has failed using the unique tag associated with it.

+- **UsesSharedRuntime** - indicates the app uses sharedRuntime or not.

 #### Office.Extensibility.VbaTelemetryBreak